Emilio Cecchi: La Ronda

-During 1919 the Cecchi's moved back from Florence to Rome, where Cecchi was one of the (apparently self-identified) "seven wise men" who co-founded and then co-produced La Ronda, a literary magazine published in Rome four times a year between 1919 and 1923.
+During 1919, the Cecchis moved back from Florence to Rome, where Cecchi was one of the (apparently self-identified) "seven wise men" who co-founded and then co-produced La Ronda, a literary magazine published in Rome four times a year between 1919 and 1923.
 The other six were Riccardo Bacchelli, Antonio Baldini, Bruno Barilli, Vincenzo Cardarelli, Lorenzo Montano and A. E. Saffi.
 The slaughter of war had triggered a widespread retreat from the wilder optimism of the modernists.
 The "wise" (and in several cases strikingly young) men who created La Ronda were engaged in a mission to return to older literary traditions, following the excesses of the Avant-garde.
 Indeed, during the first half of 1919 Cecchi contributed a thoughtful piece entitled "Ritorno all'ordine" (loosely if inadequately translated, "Return to order").
 Of the "seven wise men", it was Vincenzo Cardarelli who most unambiguously sought to set the tone for La Ronda.
-Cardarelli was a cautious man whose instincts led him to defend traditional principals and conservative values.
-Cecchi was also by temperament a cautious and conservative man, but he was also driven by intellectual rigour which was reflected in a determination to apply a scholarly and evidence-driven approach in his articles.
+Cardarelli was a cautious man whose instincts led him to defend traditional principles and conservative values.
+Cecchi was also by temperament a cautious and conservative man, but he was also driven by intellectual rigour, which was reflected in a determination to apply a scholarly and evidence-driven approach in his articles.
 The post-war period was a time of change and uncertainty.
-Cecchi felt that intellectuals - especially intellectuals with access to the power of the published word - a strong duty to acknowledge and participate in the developments in public life, and not simply to deny the nuances in the shifting realities of the age.
-The result was that during La Ronda's four year life the differences in perspective between the principal contributors to it were increasingly apparent to readers.
+Cecchi felt that intellectuals - especially intellectuals with access to the power of the published word - had a strong duty to acknowledge and participate in the developments in public life, and not simply to deny the nuances in the shifting realities of the age.
+The result was that during La Ronda's four-year life, the differences in perspective between the principal contributors to it were increasingly apparent to readers.

-More important than the philosophical tensions and contradictions between the contributors to La Ronda was the fact that some of Italy's best young literary commentators had the freedom to follow their own intellectual paths, which especially in the case of Cecchi meant satisfying the constant desire for enquiry and research.
+More important than the philosophical tensions and contradictions between the contributors to La Ronda was that some of Italy's best young literary commentators had the freedom to follow their own intellectual paths, which, especially in the case of Cecch,i meant satisfying the constant desire for enquiry and research.
 This quickly came to be expressed in a remarkable degree of mutual respect and tolerance between the seven "Ronda" founders, irrespective of sometimes strong differences in underlying assumptions.
 Cecchi contributed a number of essays and reviews on English and American authors in which he demonstrated a new level of structure and clarity.
 The subjects chosen and the Elzeviro layout in which they appeared conferred additional authority on his written contributions.
 He continued to expand his own horizons by discovering new authors such as Carlo Cattaneo along with new works by authors whom he already knew well, such as Chesterton.
 (His first translation into Italian of Manalive / "Le avventure di un uomo vivo" dates from this period.)